 • Your home.
 Running your massage practice out of your home is an appealing option, as it means that you won’t have to worry about venue or renovation costs.
 However, it could come off as unprofessional for some clients.

 • A business facility.
-Choosing an outside venue for your business will come with greater upfront costs, but you’ll be able to create a sophisticated space that will make your clients feel at home.
+Choosing an outside venue for your business will come with greater upfront costs, but you’ll be able to create a sophisticated space that makes clients feel at home.
 Plus, it will make your practice seem more professional, improving your reputation amongst potential customers.

 • Your client’s homes.
 Instead of designating a specific location for your massage services, you can travel to clients’ homes to give them massages.
 Outcall bookings allow you to differentiate your services from other businesses, as they are not a standard offering.
 Plus, they’re more convenient for clients, especially if they suffer from muscle pains that make traveling difficult.
 However, it will be more time-consuming on your end.